sustrik/crypto-for-kids/messengers-story.md

 Qgdzzxoglu smiled snarkily but haven't said anything.
 Maybe I was going to live in the end.

-"I have no loyalty for the Proximian cause and before the rebelion started I have lived happily and had no thoughts of betrayal.
+"I have no loyalty for the Proximian cause and before the rebelion I have lived happily and had no thoughts of betrayal.
 And now, hoping for your mercy, I am going to disclose the true meaning of this message to you."

 "It is a code, O you, whose slipper weights heavily upon the neck of nations," I said, "The recepient is supposed to ignore the first sentence and only follow the second one."